dotlang/language/doc/RFE.md

 Y - simplify `{{...}}`?
 remove it.

+Y - Let's say we can write:
+`var x:int, found: bool = maybe_int`.
+we can do this for every union type:
+`var x:string, found: bool = int_or_string_or_float`

+Y - `return [true:][failed]`
+This is confusing.
+Everything is according to a map fetch.
+Only `:=` adds a little complexity (which also removed label and goto).
+`return [true:nothing][failed]`
+Maybe we should follow the advice that a function must only have one return statement.
+No. Just add more explanations and make it only for return.

 ? - Maybe we can use a set of rules or regex to convert code to LLVM IR. or a set of macros. these can indicate micro-commands to be executed by the compiler so we will be coding our compiler into that notation.